cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 :::highlight
 This section is an **extended self-paced practice** applying the concepts covered in previous sections.
-You can download the data for this section from the following link: [EQA Practical - Data](https://www.dropbox.com/sh/v7vbvf28gn1vd34/AAAQ1PYf1uYSNcubrRZqF8P-a?dl=1).

 By the end of this practice, you should be able to: